zgoad1/VILE/README.md

 **- A -**

 **- B -**
-- Fencer partner lists do not get set properly when possessed
-- Knockback should cancel attacks for weaker enemies
-- When you quickly tap the jump button and the run button at the same time, you won't be able to stomp and sometimes controls will get stuck
 - Sprinting can sometimes fuse you with a wall
 - If Tess is attacked while rising into the air (attack1d), she goes flying
 - you can attack while sprinting (turn into a feature)